 The Company's investment policy is to invest its cash in highly liquid short-term interest-bearing investments with maturities of six months or less from the original date of acquisition, selected with regards to the expected timing of expenditures from continuing operations.
+The Company does not invest in commercial paper.
 The Company is not subject to externally imposed capital requirements.